Are you looking for a normal CPU fan speed range because you are worried about your PC temperature? Or what are the best fan settings for gaming PC?

-The idea of monitoring CPU fan speed only pops up in mind when you are playing games and you started hearing loud noisy fan sound.
+The idea of monitoring CPU fan speed only pops up in mind when you are playing games and you started hearing loud noisy fan sounds.

-That’s when most users get worries they instantly install fan control software to monitor Fan RPM.
+That’s when most users get worried and install fan control software to monitor Fan RPM.

 While looking at the main window of any fan control program you might see fan RPM around 2000 to 3000.
 Is it normal CPU fan speed?

 For gamers when their CPU temperature reaches 70C, setting RPM at 100% is the ideal CPU fan speed.
 At 50C to 55C the normal CPU fan speed should be around 50% of total RPM.